+(3) Form and format provided in Bulletins Required Information.

-- (e) Medical provider bills for treatment or services which are subject to director's review will not be deemed payable pending the outcome of the review. - (6) Parties must submit requests for administrative review to the director in the form and format provided in Bulletins 293.
-When an insurer or the worker's representative submits a request without the required information, the director may dismiss the request or hold initiation of the administrative review until the information is submitted.
-Unrepresented workers may seek help from the director to meet the filing requirements.
-The requesting party must notify at the same time all other interested parties of the dispute, and their representatives, if known, as follows: - (a) Identify the worker's name, date of injury, insurer, and claim number; - (b) Specify what issues are in dispute and specify with particularity the relief sought; - (c) Provide the specific dates of the unpaid disputed treatment or services. - (7) In addition to medical evidence relating to the medical dispute, all parties may submit other relevant information, including but not limited to, written factual information, sworn affidavits, and legal argument for incorporation into the record.
+(a) Requests for administrative review before the director should be made on Form 2842 as described in Bulletin 293.
+When an insurer or thea worker's representative submits a request without the required information, the director may dismiss the request or hold initiation of the administrative review until the required information is submitted.
+Unrepresented workers may seekask the director for help from the director to meetin meeting the filing requirements.
+The requesting party must simultaneously notify at the same time all other interested parties of the dispute, and their representatives, if known, as follows of the dispute.
+The notice must:

+(a)(A) Identify the worker-'s name, date of injury, insurer, and claim number;

+(b)(B) Specify whatthe issues are in dispute and specify with particularity the relief sought; and

+(e)(C) Provide the specific dates of the unpaid disputed treatment or services.

+(7)(b) In addition to medical evidence relating to the medical-dispute, all parties may submit other relevant information, including but not limited to, written factual information, sworn affidavits, andor legal argument, for incorporation into the record.
 Such information may also include timely written responses and other evidence to rebut the documentation and arguments of an opposing party.
+The director may take or obtain additional evidence consistent with statute, such as pertinent medical treatment and payment records.
+The director may also interview parties to the dispute, or consult with an appropriate committee of the medical provider's peers.
+When a party receives a written request for additional information from the director, the party must respond within 14 days.

-The director may take or obtain additional evidence consistent with statute. - (8) When a request for administrative review is filed under ORS 656.247, 656.260, or 656.327, the insurer must provide a record packet, without cost, to the director and all other parties or their representatives as follows: - (a) Except for disputes regarding interim medical benefits, the packet must include certification that there is no issue of compensability of the underlying claim or condition.
-If there is a denial which has been reversed by the Hearings Division, the Board, or the Court of Appeals, a statement from the insurer regarding its intention, if known, to accept or appeal the decision. - (b) The packet must include a complete, indexed copy of the worker's medical record and other documents that are arguably related to the medical dispute, arranged in chronological order, with oldest documents on top, and numbered in Arabic numerals in the lower right corner of each page.
+(8)(c) When a request for administrative review is filed under ORS 656.247, 656.260, or 656.327,(3)(c), the insurer must provide a record packet, without costat no charge, to the director and all other parties or their representatives as follows:

+(a) Except for disputes regarding interim medical benefits, the packet must include certification that there is no issue of compensability of the underlying claim or condition.
+If there is a denial which has been reversed by the Hearings Division, the Board, or the Court of Appeals, a statement from the insurer regarding its intention, if known, to accept or appeal the decision.

+(b)(A) The packet must include a complete, indexed copy of the worker's medical record and other documents that are arguably related to the medical dispute, arranged in chronological order, with oldest documents on top, and numbered in Arabic numerals in the lower right corner of each page.
 The number must be preceded by the designation "Ex." and pagination of the multiple page documents must be designated by a hyphen followed by the page number.
-For example, page two of document ten must be designated "Ex.
+For example, page two of document ten10 must be designated "Ex.
 10-2."
 The index must include the document numbers, description of each document, author, number of pages, and date of the document.
 The packet must include the following notice in bold type:

-As required by OAR 436-010-0008, we hereby notify you that the director is being asked to review the medical care of this worker.
+As required by OAR 436-010-0008, we We hereby notify you that the director is being asked to review the medical care of this worker.
 The director may issue an order that could affect reimbursement for the disputed medical service(s).